 What's the story?

 THE AVIATOR chronicles the life of Howard Hughes (Leonardo DiCaprio), the man who produced era-defining movies, dated the world's biggest movie stars (Katharine Hepburn, Ava Gardner, Jean Harlow), founded an airline (TWA), owned seven Las Vegas casinos, designed and test-piloted airplanes, risked fortunes and made bigger ones, and died as a recluse, the prisoner of illness and of the greedy people around him who did whatever he said instead of insisting he get help.
-Hughes assembles the world's largest private air force to make a movie, designs and flies experimental airplanes, gets trapped in the men's room because he can't bear to touch the germ-covered doorknob, and take on the most formidable of opponents from Katharine Hepburn's family to the movie rating board and Maine's corrupt senator.
+Hughes assembles the world's largest private air force to make a movie, designs and flies experimental airplanes, gets trapped in the men's room because he can't bear to touch the germ-covered doorknob, and takes on the most formidable of opponents, from Katharine Hepburn's family to the movie rating board and Maine's corrupt senator.

 Is it any good?

 A true story that is both touching and thrilling and tons of talent on both sides of the camera are enough to make this a good movie, but not enough to make it a great one.
-Hughes' larger-than-life story could easily fill six movies, so even this energetic and muscular three-hour-epic feel like it's just skimming the surface.
-There is no way to try to cover even this one section of Hughes' life without making it feel like a "greatest hits" clip job instead of a story with a real narrative arc.
+Hughes' larger-than-life story could easily fill six movies, so even this energetic and muscular three-hour-epic feels like it's just skimming the surface.
+There's no way to try to cover even this one section of Hughes' life without making it feel like a "greatest hits" clip job instead of a story with a real narrative arc.
 And it never rises from incident to insight.

 Families can talk about what made Hughes so passionate about his many projects.
 Why didn't he want people to know he could not hear?
 Why wouldn't Ava Gardner let him buy anything other than dinner?

-|Cast:||Cate Blanchett, Kate Beckinsale, Leonardo DiCaprio
+- Cast: Cate Blanchett, Kate Beckinsale, Leonardo DiCaprio

-|MPAA explanation:||thematic elements, sexual content, nudity, language and a crash sequence
+- MPAA explanation: thematic elements, sexual content, nudity, language and a crash sequence